MicrosoftDocs/sql-docs/docs/machine-learning/package-management/install-additional-python-packages-on-sql-server.md

 For more information about package location and installation paths, see [Get Python package information](../package-management/python-package-information.md).

 > [!NOTE]
-> The standard Python `pip install` command is not recommended for adding Python packages on SQL Server 2019 and later.
-Instead, use **sqlmlutils** as described in this article.
+> The **sqlmlutils** package described in this article is used for adding Python packages to SQL Server 2019 or later.
+For SQL Server 2017 and earlier, see [Install packages with Python tools](https://docs.microsoft.com/sql/machine-learning/package-management/install-python-packages-standard-tools?view=sql-server-2017&viewFallbackFrom=sql-server-ver15).

 ## Prerequisites